Meet Previous Nido Scholars

 Meet Gianfranco

-Every graduating senior is typically asked the same question - “What was your favorite memory at Nido?”
-The answers are varied, but Gianfranco’s favorite memory of his time at Nido embodies the school’s spirit and what makes Nido special - the community.
+Every senior is typically asked the same question - “What was your favorite memory at Nido?”
+The answers are varied, for Gianfranco is what makes Nido special - the community.

-Gianfranco is a highly intelligent young man who will now be studying mathematics at the University of Chicago on a full scholarship.
-Yet, it was Gianfranco’s time spent forging friendships and taking part in new activities such as musical theatre that really made an impact on his time at Nido.
-His mother noted that with this came a new sense of optimism.
+Gianfranco is now studying mathematics at the University of Chicago on a full scholarship.
+Yet, it was Gianfranco’s time spent forging friendships and taking part in new activities, such as musical theatre, that really made an impact during his time at Nido.
+His mother noted that with his new school it also came a new sense of optimism.

 “The scholarship was like a magic key.
 Once Gianfranco was admitted to Nido his mood improved dramatically and he understood that his dreams really could be fulfilled.”